 Pressing the Aux/MixMinus Tab switches the FUNCTION PANE to the AUX and MIX-MINUS MASTERS screen with four AUX master level controls and ON buttons.
-If no channel SET buttons are pressed, the physical AUX Send Knobs adjust the Master Aux Send output levels.
+If no channel A/B buttons are active, the physical AUX Send Knobs adjust the Master Aux Send output levels.